bkf2020/AOC/README.md

 # AOC
-This is my code for Advent of Code (all the years I particpate in).
+This is my code for Advent of Code (for all the years that I work on the problems).
 No written solutions on a wiki for the time being.
 Each year has a folder with the year number.
+Advent of Code is available at [https://adventofcode.com.](https://adventofcode.com/)

 The source code for each day is in a folder called `day#`.
 Each day has two files, `day#part1.cpp` and `day#part2.cpp`.
 There are also binaries in the `day#` folder for part1 and part2.